CCS Checker AU

 Summary

-Electric vehicles can be tax-effective, but FBT exemption does not automatically mean CCS neutrality.
+Electric vehicles can be tax-effective, but the FBT discount does not automatically mean CCS neutrality.

 If you salary package an EV and receive Child Care Subsidy, it is important to understand how reportable fringe benefits and adjusted taxable income may affect your CCS outcome.